sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 # NEOVIM QUICK REFERENCE
 Quickly navigate this file by matching regex /^\#/ with the vim quickfix list

+# REMINDERS !!!!!!
+use the r motion more

 ---

 # Install neovim (this is harder than it should be)